 Trevor Clarke is the Secretary of Working Bikes.
 He is a licensed attorney who serves as the Director of the Chicago Bar Foundation’s Justice Entrepreneurs Project, a legal incubator that helps attorneys provide affordable legal services to regular people.
-In addition to handling some of the organization’s legal issues, Trevor volunteers his non-professional mechanic skills, coordinates events, and helps develop community programming.
+In addition to handling some of the organization’s legal issues, Trevor volunteers his non-professional mechanic skills, coordinates events, keeps the corporate records, and helps develop community programming.
 Trevor was introduced to Working Bikes during a stint interning in the Office of General Counsel at the MacArthur Foundation in 2011.
-He is an inaugural member of the Justice Entrepreneurs Project, a social justice minded law firm incubator, where he is building a practice focused on the needs of nonprofits and small businesses for affordable prices.
+He was an inaugural member of the Justice Entrepreneurs Project, a social justice focused law firm incubator, which helped him build a practice focused on helping nonprofits and small businesses for affordable prices.
 He spent some time as an attorney in residence at The Law Project helping strengthen community organizations, both for- and non- profit, by providing pro bono transactional legal services.
 Before becoming an attorney, Trevor held a slew of jobs.
 Some allowed him to play with fancy microscopes.
-One gave him a great excuse to bike commute in Japan.
+One gave him a chance to bike commute in Japan.

-Phil Kaplan is Vice-President of the Board and chair of the Staffing Committee.
+Phil Kaplan is President of the Board and chair of the Staffing Committee.
 He worked for the U.S. Environmental Protection Agency for over 30 years, focusing on waste reduction.
 Phil has an MBA from the University of Illinois and serves as Vic-Chair of the City of Highland Park Plan Commission and as Chair of the Human Needs Committee at Congregation Solel in Highland Park.
 Phil first volunteered for Working Bikes in 2008 for a “shipping party” to Tanzania, which he had visited the previous year.
 He then began to work on events and bike repair, eventually becoming involved in all aspects of Working Bikes’ operations.
 Phil is particularly keen on increasing the quantity and quality of bikes donated over the upcoming years.
 When not volunteering his time at Working Bikes, he is an avid cross country skier and biker.
 Phil’s young adult sons Danny and Eli are both bike commuters.

 Amy Little has been a volunteer at Working Bikes since its inception, and a board member for 6 years.
 She manages real estate for a living, while volunteering for groups with an environmental bent, including the League of Women Voters and Working Bikes.
 Amy has a BA in Economics from Wellesley College, and an MBA from Kellogg School of Management, Northwestern.
 She also spent two years in the US Peace Corps in Guatemala, and is fluent in Spanish.
 Amy is married to Lee Ravenscroft and the mother of one son, Magnus, who studies Engineering at Purdue.

-Pete Travnicek is the Treasurer of Working Bikes.
-He joined the organization as a volunteer in the fall of 2009, following the pursuit of a used bike seat for his road bike, and has been a board member since 2010.
+Pete Travnicek joined the organization as a volunteer in the fall of 2009, following the pursuit of a used bike seat for his road bike, and has been a board member since 2010.
 Pete spent 8 years on Wall Street prior to obtaining his MBA at The University of Notre Dame and currently works in financial software sales.
 His goal within Working Bikes is to expand the organization’s footprint via sound and transparent financial decision making.
 Pete lives with his wife and two children in the East Ukranian Village neighborhood of Chicago.

 Eric Wood has been a volunteer at Working Bikes since 2003 and has helped grow the organization through his work with bike drives, acting as a community bike drop location in suburban Elmhurst, and serving as a board member for the past five years.
 Eric graduated from the University of Tennessee with a BA in Economics and has been in the IT industry for the past 27 years.
 He was attracted to Working Bikes by their international mission and their focus on rescuing bicycles before they become trash.
 Eric is an avid cyclist and self-taught bike mechanic.